ahmedmagds/GNUVID/README.md

 * Column 17: Last Date when the ST was seen (only if exact)
 * Column 18: Clonal Complex (CC) assigned
 * Column 19: Probability of the assignment (if exact, it means this is an exact match to a previous genome in the database)
-* Column 20: Variant of Concern will be reported if isolate belongs to P1, B.1.1.7 or B.1.351
+* Column 20: WHO Naming will be reported if isolate belongs to VOCs/VOIs/Alerts as designated by WHO
 * Column 21: Quality check before prediction (passed or failed (reason))<br/>

 **GNUVID_date_time.log** (Log file, e.g. GNUVID_20200607_170457.log)